zduguid/dvl-nav/README.md

   - [Medium: A Beginner’s Guide to Optimizing Pandas Code for Speed](https://engineering.upside.com/a-beginners-guide-to-optimizing-pandas-code-for-speed-c09ef2c6a4d6)
 - the best way to incrementally build a numpy array, without knowing the final array size ahead of time, is to append numpy array rows to a python list and then cast the list into a 2D numpy array at the end.
 Using the `np.concatenate()` or `numpy.append()` functions are much slower.
 One downside of casting a python list to a numpy array is that both the list and array will be stored in memory at the same time.
   - [Stack Overflow: Best way to incrementally build a numpy array](https://stackoverflow.com/questions/30468454/what-is-the-best-way-to-incrementally-build-a-numpy-array)
+- Converting from lat/lon to UTM coordinates performed using the [UTM library](https://github.com/Turbo87/utm)